Chemical & Biomolecular Engineering (CBE)

 CBE 40487 Drug Development and Pharmacology (3 Credit Hours)

-CBE 40499 Nonlinear and Stochastic Optimization (3 Credit Hours)
+CBE 40499 Optimization for Decision Science (3 Credit Hours)

-This course will provide a practical introduction to algorithms, formulations, and modern software for large-scale numerical optimization.
+This course provides a practical introduction to models, algorithms, and modern software for large-scale numerical optimization, especially for decision-making in engineering and business contexts.
 Topics include (nonconvex) nonlinear programming, deterministic global optimization, integer programming, dynamic optimization, and stochastic programming.
-Multi-objective optimization and mathematical programs with complementarity constraints may be covered based on time and student interests.
-The target audience for is graduate students from engineering, science, and mathematics who wish to incorporate optimization methods into their research.
-The course will begin with a concise introduction to optimization theory and algorithms.
-Problem formulation and use of state-of-the-art solvers and modeling environments will be emphasized throughout the course.
-A background in linear algebra and numerical methods will be helpful but is not necessary.
-Students should be comfortable programming in Julia, Python, MATLAB, C, or a similar language.
-EE 60551: Mathematical Programming is not a prerequisite for this course.
+Multi-objective optimization, optimization with embedded machine learning models as constraints, optimal experiment design, optimization for statistical inference, and mathematical programs with complementarity constraints may be covered based on time and student interests.
+The class is designed for advanced undergraduate/graduate engineering, science, mathematics, business, and statistics students who wish to incorporate computation optimization methods into their research.
+The course begins with an introduction to modeling and the Python-based Pyomo computational environment.
+Optimization theory and algorithms are emphasized throughout the semester.

 CBE 40501 Machine Learning for Chemical Engineers (3 Credit Hours)